1758-09-11 - Combat of Saint-Cast

 The French forces were organised in 4 corps:

-- Right column under M. de Balleroy (from right to left)
+- Right column under M. de Balleroy (from left to right)

-- Left column under the Marquis d'Aubigny (from right to left)
+- Left column under the Marquis d'Aubigny (from left to right)

 - Reserve under the Marquis de Saint-Pern